- Your right to make a complaint

 If you have concerns about your maternity care before you give birth, you should raise these as soon as you can with your midwife or doctor and their manager.
 If you need further assistance, you can contact a Professional Midwifery Advocate or the Head of Midwifery at your local NHS Trust.

-Birthrights offers a free and confidential legal advice service for women and healthcare professionals seeking advice about provision of maternity care.
+Birthrights offers a free and confidential legal advice service for women, birthing people and healthcare professionals seeking advice about provision of maternity care.
 You can contact us by email: firstname.lastname@example.org.

 In some areas, NHS midwives run a ‘birth afterthoughts’ service which offers an opportunity to go through your notes and experience and to try to resolve any unanswered questions you may have about them.
 These services also give NHS Trusts a chance to resolve queries, which may otherwise escalate into complaints.

 Your local Patient Advice and Liaison Service (PALS) should be able to tell you whether a birth afterthoughts scheme operates in your area.

 If you are considering making a complaint, you may want to make a note of your experience as soon as you can.
 You could also ask anyone who was present with you to write down what they witnessed and give you a copy.

 Before you make a complaint, it is always a good idea to request a copy of your and/or your baby’s healthcare records.
 You should generally wait to receive the records before you make a complaint, as you may have a better understanding of what happened and who was involved in your care once you have seen your notes.
 See Accessing Your Records.

 If you have a complaint about maternity care you received from the NHS, you can complain to the NHS body responsible for your care.
 This will generally be a hospital trust or Local Health Board, your GP, or an ambulance trust.
 NHS Trusts provide details of who to contact locally on their websites.